topxeq/charlang/docs/stdlib-strings.md

 `IndexByte(s string, c char|int) -> int`

-Returns the index of the first byte value of c in s, or -1 if byte value of c is not present in s.
+Returns the index of the first byte value of c in s, or -1 if byte value of c is not present in s. c's integer value must be between 0 and 255.

 ---